 I have a BS in computer science and a BA in music from Furman University; additionally, I hold an MS degree in computer science, and was all-but-dissertation for my PhD for computer science from The University of Tennessee (Knoxville).

 I hold advanced group fitness instructor certifications for two Les Mills International programs: BODYJAM (dance cardio) and RPM (stationary bike).
-As a fitness instructor, I also have a basic life support (BLS) certification.
+As a fitness instructor, I’m also certified in CPR and the use of an AED.

 On evenings and weekends, I teach group fitness classes at Gold’s Gym.
-On a related note, I’m also on the Les Mills RPM production team to help them proofread their materials before global distribution.
+I’m also on the Les Mills RPM production team to help them proofread their materials before global distribution.

 Things I Do